talos-iot/cortexaws/README.md

 Run any query.
 You should be able to see the same data in Grafana (querying Cortex) as in Prometheus.

 Log into your AWS DynamoDB dashboard.
 You should see (at least) 2 tables: one for chunks and one for the index.
-They are both pre-pended with `cortdemo_`.
+They are both pre-pended with `cortexaws_`.
 They should also be set to On-Demand scaling (rather than provisioned capacity).
 This is done to reduce the cost of this demo.
 To save cost, Cortex has some fancy auto-scaling features that let you have provisioned capacity for your active tables and On-Demand for older less active tables.
 Configuring this feature is outside the scope of this demo.

 Go have a cup of coffee.
 In a few minutes, Cortex should start to populate these tables with data.